 Despite the Czech Republic‘s strong literary tradition and its numerous home-grown giants of world literature (Kafka, Kundera, Havel, etc.), the most popular and best-selling books in the country are foreign, including J.K.
 Rowling’s Harry Potter series and Norwegian author Jo Nesbo’s novels.

-Although Czechs read slightly less than a few years ago, they remain among the biggest readers in Europe, topped only by a handful of countries (Poland, Estonia, Scandinavian nations).
+Although Czechs read slightly less than a few years ago, they remain among the biggest bookworms in Europe, topped only by a handful of countries (Poland, Estonia, Scandinavian nations) with higher readerships.
 Contrary to popular belief – and to what can be seen in other countries – long-term reading habits remain pretty stable in the country, as Vit Richter from the Czech National Library explained to local media.